 For those who find the backcountry area too challenging, we recommend Yuzawa Nakazato Snow Resort or Lotte Mountain Resort, where the ungroomed areas of the slopes are set up as competition slopes.
 Both have lift access, so you can watch the race from the lifts on the slopes, and get up close to the start and finish areas

-specially prepared by the organizers, Yuzawa Nakazato Snow Resort, from the summer onwards to be suitable for the FWT Qualifier/Junior competitions, and is a welcoming slope for the participating athletes.
+specially prepared by Yuzawa Nakazato Snow Resort, the organizer of the FWT Qualifier/Junior, from summer onwards to make it suitable for the competition and welcome the participating athletes.

 Yuzawa Nakazato is also easily accessible by Shinkansen from the city center, making it the perfect place to go and watch a freeride competition